US

 War, media blackouts, and Palestine

 All of us have our likes and dislikes, favourites and abhorrent and idiosyncrasies that determine our mental tendencies.
-This malady is a common human heritage but in times of crisis, it becomes more visible and stark than other normal times of life.
+This malady is a common human heritage.
+But in times of crisis, it becomes more visible and stark than other normal times of life.
 History, culture, geography and political weightage of one element over the other play […]

 The multiplying African Coups